Minds Matter of Seattle

 Minds Matter connects driven and determined students from low-income families with the people, preparation, and possibilities to succeed in college, create their future, and change the world.

 Minds Matter mentees are low-income, high-potential high school students.
 Each mentee is paired with two dedicated, college-educated mentors, who provide personalized, ongoing support over the course of three years, starting the mentee’s sophomore year.
 Every non-holiday Saturday during the school year, mentees attend four-hour sessions.
 In the mornings, test prep and writing and critical thinking instructors guide them through standardized test prep and instruction in how to write, think, and articulate themselves better.
 In the afternoons, the mentors arrive for two hours of mentoring, bonding, "what’s going on in the world" discussions, the "great debate" series, planning of classes and extracurricular activities, summer program and financial aid applications, college preparation, and other enrichment, college readiness, and mentoring activities.
 Over the summers, mentees attend academic, cultural, or leadership programs throughout the United States and the world, all funded by Minds Matter.

-Minds Matter Seattle pivoted to serve students virtually for the end of the 2019-2020 school year due to the pandemic.
-We will be serving students for the 2020-2021 school year either virtually or in-person to prioritize student and volunteer safety and comfort.
+We will be serving students for the 2022-2023 school year in-person to prioritize student and volunteer safety and comfort.